UWSysLab/NOPaxos/README.md

 multicast <multicast addr>:<port>
 ```

 Multicast address is optional.
-However, the Ordered Unreliable Multicast(OUM) implementation
+However, the Ordered Unreliable Multicast (OUM) implementation
 uses the multicast address as the OUM group address.
-One option is to use the broadcast
+For testing, a reasonable option is to use the broadcast
 address as multicast address.

 In order to run NOPaxos, you need to configure the network to route OUM packets first to the
 sequencer, and then multicast to all OUM receivers.
-The easiest way is to use OpenFlow and
+How this is implemented would depend on
-install rules that match on the multicast address.
+network design.
+The easiest way is to use OpenFlow and install rules that match on the multicast address.

 Our OUM implementation expects a custom header at the beginning of the UDP data, which contains
 the session number and message number described in the paper.
 If you need to write your own